magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- ENGCOM-9006-->

-*  Item resolvers are now optional.
-Previously, when this argument was mandatory, the checkout process for configurable products and grouped products did not complete.
+*  Added the `itemResolvers` argument to the Catalog `di.xml` file.
+As a result, checkout is no longer broken if configurable and grouped product modules are disabled.

 <!--- ENGCOM-8944-->

-*  Magento now displays the Payment & Shipping Information section radio buttons as expected during the Admin re-order workflow.
+*  Magento now displays the radio buttons in the **Payment & Shipping Information** section as expected during the Admin re-order workflow.

 <!--- MC-39158 ENGCOM-8493-->